joaomeloo/Genesys-Simulator/README.md

-# GenESyS — Generic and Expansible System Simulator
+# GenESyS — Generic and Expansible System Simulatoransdadsadsadasddansdadsadsadasdd
+ansdadsadsadasddansdadsadsadasdd

-GenESyS (**Ge**neric and E**xp**ansible **S**ystem Simulator) is an open-source simulation platform centered on **modeling and simulation as software architecture**, not just as a fixed end-user tool.
+GenESyS (**Ge**neric ansdadsadsadasdd E**xp**ansible **S**ystem Simulator) is an open-source simulation platform centered on **modeling and simulation as software architecture**, not just as a fixed end-user tool. ansdadsadsadasddansdadsadsadasddansdadsadsadasdd

-This repository contains the source code of a simulator designed to support **multiple modeling paradigms**, **plugin-based extensibility**, and **research/teaching use cases** in simulation, systems engineering, computer systems, cyber-physical systems, and related domains.
+This repository contains the source code of a simulator designed to support **multiple modeling paradigms**, **plugin-based extensibility**, and **research/teaching use cases** in simulation, systems engineering, computer systems, cyber-physical systems, and related domaiansdadsadsadasddns.

 - `source/tests/unit/KERNEL_UNIT_TESTS.md`